← Blog

 Maintaining Value Sets

 Poorly modeled or maintained value sets in electronic health records are a frequent cause of incorrect functioning of clinical decision support or analytic reporting errors.
-Our experience at Elimu Informatics has taught us over the past 18 years that spending some time thinking about how a value set should be defined and understanding the features and limitations of the reference terminologies and tools that we’re using is time well spent.
-This is especially true for medications based on value sets because while the content is highly volatile, the definitions we create are very stable.
-For example, new brands and strengths of medications are introduced into the market every week.
-However, by creating set value definitions based on regular attributes of a drug, we can define even the most complex value sets in record time with extreme accuracy and maximized maintainability over time.
+Our experience at Elimu Informatics has taught us over the past 18 years that spending some time thinking about how a value set should be defined — and understanding the features and limitations of the reference terminologies and tools that we’re using — is time well spent.
+This is especially true for medication value sets, because while the content is highly volatile, the definitions we create are very stable.
+New brands and strengths of medications are introduced into the market every week, but by creating value set definitions based on the regular attributes of a drug, we can define even the most complex value sets in record time with extreme accuracy and maximized maintainability over time.

-So, for example, defining a value set in terms of the therapeutic class it belongs to then specifying inclusion and exclusion criteria based on ingredients +/- dose forms +/- intended routes +/- strength limits can add a tremendous amount of stability and accuracy.
-This accuracy can improve the specificity, reliability, utility, and accuracy of clinical decision support content on value sets.
-As subject matter experts in this domain, we’ve used just about every terminology/value set authoring tool available in the market today (ranging from available tools such as VSAC to the breadth of proprietary tools available today).
-The devices are an essential part of the value set modeling equation.
-Still, the one constant that has always been applied across the board is the methodology and expertise we leverage to account for the capabilities of the tools and reference terminologies.
+So, for example, defining a value set in terms of the therapeutic class it belongs to, then specifying inclusion and exclusion criteria based on ingredients +/- dose forms +/- intended routes +/- strength limits, can add a tremendous amount of stability and accuracy.
+This in turn improves the specificity, reliability, utility, and accuracy of any clinical decision support content built on top of those value sets.
+As subject matter experts in this domain, we’ve used just about every terminology and value set authoring tool available in the market today — from public tools such as VSAC to the breadth of proprietary tools out there.
+The tools are an essential part of the equation, but the one constant that has always made the difference is the methodology and expertise we apply to account for the capabilities of those tools and the underlying reference terminologies.

 Where We Are Now

 Today, I’m very excited to share that we’ve reached a level of maturity where we can produce value sets in any clinical domain (but especially in synthetic domains) in less time, more accurately, and with more stability than any other professional group in the industry.
 We have recently produced medication value sets for several quality measures and FHIR IGs in a fraction of the time it usually takes to make them in VSAC or other proprietary tool platforms.
-To date, we have produced over 9600 value sets (over 1200 in VSAC) across all clinical domains and breadth of context ranging from FHIR profiles to proprietary CDS systems.
-Again the key to this increase in efficiency is:
+To date, we have produced over 9,600 value sets (over 1,200 in VSAC) across all clinical domains and a breadth of contexts ranging from FHIR profiles to proprietary CDS systems.
+The key to this efficiency is:

-- Understanding and optimally leveraging characteristics of the reference terminology.
+1. Understanding and optimally leveraging the characteristics of the reference terminology.

 Having deep subject matter expertise in these areas makes a world of difference in cost and quality.